benc-uk/dapr-store/README.md

 ```
 See `pkg/models` for details of the **Order** struct.

-The service provides some faked order processing activity so that orders are moved through a number of statuses, simulating some back-office systems or inventory management.
+The service provides some fake order processing activity so that orders are moved through a number of statuses, simulating some back-office systems or inventory management.
 Orders are initially set to `OrderReceived` status, then after 30 seconds moved to `OrderProcessing`, then after 2 minutes moved to `OrderComplete`

 ### Orders - Dapr Interaction
 - **Pub/Sub.** Subscribes to the `orders-queue` topic to receive new orders from the *cart* service